Dhruv-Chodvadiya/JAVA-Programs/README.md

 empId, name, JobTitle (Enum: Peon, Prof, HOD, Principal), salary.
 Create an array of 10 objects of Employee class.
 Write a method to calculate and print titlewise total salary the company has to pay.
+</li><br>
+<li><b>011 ( Assignment 4  ) </b><br>
+A company has 10 employees with id 1001,1002,...1010.
+Create a class SalarySlip with attributes empId, name, salary, month (1 to 12).
+Create an array of SalarySlip objects and Calculate top 2 highest salary of each month 1 to 12
 </li>